Gainsight provides the following objects as part of its Data Management:

 - The attributes of John associated to a Relationship at Acme like a project implementation or business unit.
 In this scenario, the attributes are like Role, etc.

-The above three categories of attributes are stored in the Person object model in the following three MDA objects:
+The above three categories of attributes are stored in the Person object model in the following three Gainsight objects:

 - Company Person (Equivalent to Contact)